-Sylvia Huang, first violinist in the Royal Concertgebouw Orchestra, has reached the finals of the Queen Elisabeth Competition 2019 in Brussels.
+Sylvia Huang, first violinist in the Concertgebouworkest, has reached the finals of the Queen Elisabeth Competition 2019 in Brussels.

 The other finalists are Stella Chen (USA), Timothy Chooi (Canada), Ioana Cristina Goicea (Romania), Luke Hsu (USA), Stephen Kim (USA), Shannon Lee (Canada), Seiji Okamoto (Japan), Júlia Pusker (Hungary), Eva Rabchevska (Ukraine), Ji Won Song (South-Korea) and Yukiko Uno (Japan).